zielmicha/ocamlpypy/README.md

 ocamlpypy is a fast JIT compiler for Ocaml bytecode that uses PyPy metatracing JIT compiler.

-It is currently much faster than ocamlrun, and faster than ocamlopt on some testcases (!), but there is still a lot to improve.
+It is currently much faster than ocamlrun, and faster than ocamlopt on some tests (!), but there is still a lot to improve.

 ## Building and running